 In this sentence whom is the direct object of the verb believed and also introduces the clause whom she believed to be the most reliable and talented.
 This clause modifies the noun students.

 Here the relative pronoun who is the subject of the verb draws and also introduces the clause draws the winning number.
 In this case the clause acts as an adjective modifying the word person.

 Here are more examples of relative pronouns and how they are used:

-In this sentence whoever acts as the subject of the verb spilled.
+In this sentence whoever acts as the relative pronoun of the verb spilled.

-Here which functions as the subject of the compound verb was put.
+Here which functions as the relative pronoun of the compound verb was put.
 It also introduces the defining clause which was put in the fruit bowl.
 The clause acts as an adjective and modifies the noun fruit.

 In this example whichever modifies the noun package and introduces the clause whichever package arrives first.
 The clause also functions as the direct object of the compound verb will open.

 When using non-defining relative clauses make sure you use commas at the beginning and end of the clause.